sunjh22/CNVPipe/README.md

     bcftools query -f '%FILTER\t%CHROM\t%POS\t%INFO/END[\t%RDCN\t%DHFC\t%DHFFC\t%DHBFC]\n' analysis/temp/delly/sample4.duphold.vcf | grep 'PASS' | cut -f 2- > analysis/res/delly/sample4.bed

-In `INFO` field, `MP` means fraction of mappable positions; `GCF` means GC fraction (added by duphold); these should not be used for CNV filtering.
+In `INFO` field, `MP` means fraction of mappable positions; `GCF` means GC fraction (added by duphold); these will not be used for CNV filtering.

 We also need to filter CNV based on DHFFC and DHBFC as stated in `smoove` section.